 We have a great team of professionals dedicated to your hearing healthcare.

-Meet with one of our doctors of audiology to get your hearing tested and find a device best suited for your needs.
-Our technology counselors can demonstrate all the devices available to improve your hearing and communication.
+Meet with our doctor of audiology to get your hearing tested and find a device best suited for your needs.
+Our technology consultants can demonstrate all the devices available to improve your hearing and communication.

 Laurie Flores is the Department Manager at HEAR Wisconsin and also leads outreach efforts for our hearing healthcare center.
 Besides the day-to-day operations of the retail space, Laurie provides training to individuals with hearing loss and assists them with their communication needs.